chriscoderdr/MorroChatAIChatBot/backend/README.md

 # MorroChat Backend

-A NestJS backend for the MorroChat application, a chatbot specialized in Dominican food that uses Google's Gemini API.
+A NestJS backend for the MorroChat application, a chatbot specialized in Dom### Chat API

+- `POST /chat` - Send a message to the chatbot
+  - Sessions are automatically managed using the browser's session ID
+  - No separate chat session management needed
+  - The backend handles all session tracking transparently
+  - Returns just the AI response with no implementation details exposed

+- `GET /chat/history` - Retrieve chat history for the current user
+- `GET /history` - Alternative endpoint to retrieve chat historyd that uses Google's Gemini API.

 ## Technologies